-(a) Dato' Sivananthan A/L Shanmugam Chairman, Independent Non-Executive Director (appointed on 21 August 2023) (b) Goh Thih Liang Member, Independent Non-Executive Director (appointed on 21 August 2023) (c) Wong Hong Wai Member, Independent Non-Executive Director (appointed on 20 November 2023) (d) Hj.
-Ahmad Bin Darus Chairman, Independent Non-Executive Director (ceased on 30 May 2023) (e) Gan Leng Swee Member, Senior Independent Non-Executive Director (ceased on 30 May 2023) (f) Lee Tak Wing Member, Independent Non-Executive Director (ceased on 13 October 2023)
+(a) Dato' Sivananthan A/L Shanmugam Chairman, Independent Non-Executive Director

+(b) Goh Thih Liang Member, Independent Non-Executive Director

+(c) Wong Hong Wai Member, Independent Non-Executive Director

 The Remuneration Committee is authorised by the Board to establish a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual Directors, as well as Senior Management where necessary.
 The Chairman of the Committee may request for a meeting as and when deemed necessary.
 The remuneration of Directors shall be the ultimate responsibility of the full Board after considering the recommendations of the Remuneration Committee.